 Another example, is of a successful businessman that I coached.
 He constantly complained and worried about his lack of money.
 I found this hard to believe because he had a high-ranking job and was paid very well.
 Through discussion I discovered that he supported many charities and was very generous towards friends and family.
 We highlighted the underlying issue, which was approval.
 He wanted to be liked and thought of as kind and generous.
 So, he unwittingly used money to impress people and when he had no money, he believed that he had no value and therefore no self-worth.
 Eventually he was able to love himself and now has far more to give than just dollars and cents.

 Which bad habit do you continue to own?
 Ask yourself why?
 What would you like to do about it?
-Reach out if you need help finding ways to replace this negative behavior with a more positive pattern.
+Reach out if you need help finding ways to replace this negative behaviour with a more positive pattern.